omniscoder/Helix/docs/engine_architecture.md

   panel so users immediately see which engine is powering the visualization.
 - All CRISPR artifacts now carry `crispr_scoring_version` (currently 1.0.0) and `crispr_engine_backend` metadata.
-Any deliberate scoring change must bump the version, refresh the fixtures, and document the change.
+Any deliberate scoring change must bump the version, refresh the fixtures, and document the change (see `docs/scoring_version.md`).
 - Backend behavior matrix (requested backend vs availability):

   | Requested | Native built? | CUDA available? | Fallback allowed? | Result backend | Behavior |